-Thomas Baker.
-Thomas Baker is expected to join our board of directors shortly after the completion of this offering.
+Tom Baker.
+Tom Baker has served as a member of our board of directors since May 2024.
 Mr. Baker has served as the William Maul Measey Professor at the University of Pennsylvania, where he teaches courses and conducts research related to insurance business, law and regulation, at the Carey School of Law and the Wharton School since July 2008.
 Mr. Baker co-founded Picwell, Inc., a health data analytics company, in 2012 and served as its Chief of Executive Officer from January 2013 to January 2014, and as a director from June 2014 to June 2018.
 In addition, Mr. Baker has run Tom Baker Consulting, an active insurance consulting business since 1994 and has served as the Reporter of the American Law Institute's Restatement of the Law Liability Insurance since 2000.
 Mr. Baker received a B.A. in Sociology from Harvard College and a J.D. from Harvard Law School.
+We believe that Mr. Baker is qualified to serve on our board of directors due to his extensive legal and business experience.